k-gregor/k-gregor.github.io/_pages/courses.md

 # Topics

 The topics of the courses can be adjusted to your particular needs.
-From my experience, the `Best practices for coding in science` course is highly useful for most research groups.
+From my experience, the `Best practices for coding in science` and `Fundamentals of data science` courses are highly useful for most research groups.
 Even though it is mostly a presentation, is it still interactive, with quizzes and small tasks.
 The other courses contain both presentation and hands-on workshop parts.

 But generally, we can adapt the courses as you need, as potentially not all aspects will be relevant for your group.
 Here are some general courses that I have taught:

 <br/>

+# Courses

+- Fundamentals of data science
+- Fundamentals of programming in Python
+- Best practices for programming for scientists
+- Version control with `git` for scientists
+- Monitoring and optimizing resource usage of scientific code
+- Making quantitative research reproducible

+# More details on the courses

 ### Best practices for programming for scientists (2 x 2h presentation)